 Drawing from Indigenous sources of knowledge, and working together with expert weavers, Alison centers her work around the practice and outputs of Salish weavers as critically and politically engaged practices.
 Conceiving her work as an attempt to write art history that privileges local Indigenous knowledge and concepts, Alison engages with nine artwork by Salish weavers located across Canada and the US.

 A significant body of woven work has been generated by Salish weavers, and the past decade has seen an upsurge in exhibitions focused on Salish weaving in anthropological and history museums, Indigenous cultural centres, and contemporary art galleries.
-Likewise, the practice of situating Salish weavings as prominent components of the visual vocabulary of urban spaces in Coast Salish territory has existed at least since the 1960s.
-An international airport, a university, and a hotel complex represent only a handful of sites where Salish weavings have been installed as public art.
+Salish weavings have shaped the visual vocabulary of urban spaces in and beyond Coast Salish territory since the 1960s.
+An international airport, a university, and a hotel complex are representative of sites where Salish weavings have been installed as public art.
 And yet, critical art historical discourse about Salish weaving is rare.
-My primary research questions arose through an attempt to understand Salish weavings as contemporary art, rather than as decorative textiles situated in a recently constructed hierarchy of Northwest Coast Indigenous art.
-However, as I developed more knowledge of Salish weaving from its practitioners, analyzing the weavings in the framework of contemporary art became a fraught endeavour.
-It also became clear in the research that the relationships of Salish weavers with the realm of ‘art’ are diverse and even ambivalent.
 Curious about how the weavings moved through diversely purposed spaces such as art galleries and anthropology museums, private collections, and Indigenous and non-Indigenous communities, I began to ask, what are the weavings capable of doing in each realm?
 What allows them to operate fluidly across multiple spaces without internal incongruity?
 The study will focus on nine public installations of Salish weaving, located in Vancouver and Burnaby, BC; Seattle, WA; Ottawa, ON and Montreal, QC.
 The study is aimed at better understanding how these particular weavings - installed between 1967 and 2019 - may be commenting on settler-colonialism and its institutions of governance, urban development, and the formation of the canon of Northwest Coast Indigenous art.
-As public art installations, what “work” do the weavings perform?
+As public art installations, what work do the weavings perform?
 Who and what informs their roles in these urban centres?
 As visible, material and performative pieces of cultural practice, how is Salish weaving critically engaged with settler-colonial institutions in unceded Salish territories?
-The project requires an approach that centers Squamish, Musqueam, Tsleil-Waututh and Sto:lo (Salish) methods and theories, and that also challenges existing categorizations of art and visual culture that have marginalized weaving and textile practices.
-Grounded by Indigenous feminist approaches to center the knowledge of expert Salish weavers, it investigates how contemporary Salish weaving became an active participant in new spaces in the late 20th and early 21st century on the Pacific Northwest Coast.
-The project spans art history, anthropology and Indigenous studies, and is grounded in Indigenous feminist methods to re-center the knowledge and practices of Salish weavers in the research process.
-The project will draw together local Indigenous sources of knowledge to approach the work of Salish weavers as critically and politically engaged practices, something yet to be addressed in art history.
-This method requires a shift from an individual to a collaborative research process, from “writing about” to “thinking with” Salish weavers.
-In this way, it may be possible to view Salish weaving as being in relation to art, rather than being limited by this category.
-The expert Salish weavers who created the focal installations will be engaged in shaping research processes and outcomes that respect them as knowledge holders and as the creators of the nine art installations.
+The project will center Squamish, Musqueam, Tsleil-Waututh and Sto:lo methods and theories, and will challenge existing categorizations of art and visual culture that have marginalized these weaving practices.
+Grounded by Indigenous feminist methods, it investigates how contemporary Salish weaving became an active participant in new spaces in the late 20th and early 21st century on the Pacific Northwest Coast.
+The project spans art history, anthropology and indigenous studies to approach the work of Salish weavers as critically and politically engaged practices, something yet to be addressed in art history.
+I want to shift the research from an individual to a collaborative process, from “writing about” to “thinking with” Salish weavers.
+In this way, it may be possible to view Salish weaving as operating in relation with art, rather than being limited by this category.
+The expert Salish weavers who created the focal installations will be engaged in shaping research processes and outcomes that respect them as knowledge holders.
 It will incorporate experiential and affective learning, listening to shared stories, engaging in the practice, individual interviews, group discussions, and focusing on the knowledge the weavers may choose to share, and it will take their direction regarding research outcomes of value to them and their practices.
-The research aims to engage with this community of interest and to “give back,” rather than being focused on the goals of arts institutions.
+The research aims to engage with this community of interest and to give back, rather than being focused on the goals of arts institutions.
 It also aims to address ongoing calls for art historical writing that appropriately privileges local Indigenous knowledge and concepts.
 The project will make a critical inquiry into the position of Indigenous textiles as public art that engages with Salish knowledge and philosophies in the analysis and interpretation of Salish weaving as an Indigenous critique of institutions.
 It will address the underlying historical and settler-colonial structures that shape Coast Salish and Northwest Coast Indigenous art as canons, and how they continue to shape perspectives on public art in the region.

 What does being a Public Scholar mean to you?